Victory in Europe Day: Austria

 The Festival of Joy is an Austrian event held in honor of VE Day.
-The Austrian Mauthausen Committee (MKÖ) has organised the Festival of Joy since 2013, in cooperation with the Austrian Government and the City of Vienna.
+The Austrian Mauthausen Committee (MKÖ) has organised the Festival of Joy since 2013, in cooperation with the Austrian government and the City of Vienna.
 The festival is held annually on Heldenplatz.

-On the eve of the diamond jubilee in 2020, Russian President Vladimir Putin, at the request of Chancellor Sebastian Kurz, gave a live address broadcast on Austrian TV channel ORF.
+On the eve of the 75th anniversary in 2020, Russian president Vladimir Putin, at the request of Chancellor Sebastian Kurz, gave a live address broadcast on Austrian TV channel ORF.

 France

+France celebrates VE Day on 8 May, known as 8 mai 1945, being a national and public holiday.

+As of 3 September 2018, at least 523 street names "Rue (du) 8-Mai-1945" are recorded in the 18 regions, as well as in the 36,700 French communes (equivalent of civil parishes in England).

-France celebrates VE Day on 8 May, being a national and public holiday.
-Orléans simultaneously celebrates both VE Day and the anniversary of the Siege of Orléans being lifted by French forces led by Joan of Arc during the Hundred Years War on this date.
+Orléans simultaneously celebrates both VE Day and the anniversary of the Siege of Orléans being lifted on this date by French forces led by Joan of Arc, patron saint of France, in 1429, during the Hundred Years War.

 Germany

 Events in Berlin occur on 8 May to commemorate those who fought against Nazism in the German Resistance and died in World War II.
 In 2020, a regional holiday in Berlin occurred on 8 May to mark the 75th anniversary of surrender.
-East Germany celebrated 8 May as its Tag der Befreiung (Day of Liberation), first celebrated under Walter Ulbricht's government in 1950 and repeated annually until the fall of communism.
+East Germany celebrated 8 May as its Tag der Befreiung (Liberation Day), first celebrated under Walter Ulbricht's government in 1950 and repeated annually until the fall of communism.
 Between 1975 and 1990, it was Tag des Sieges (Victory Day).